You are here

 This two-year training program is open to surgeon-scientists who wish to pursue academic vascular surgery careers.
 The program is open to trainees who have completed 2-3 years of general surgery or integrated vascular surgery residency training.
 While the main targets for this training grant are vascular surgery trainees, exceptional non-clinician scientists who desire vascular research training with greater clinical application may also apply.
 Trainees will be assigned a primary mentor as well as team of secondary mentors that bring complementary expertise to their areas of investigation.

 Applicants must be permanent residents or citizens of the United States and have already completed doctoral training with an MD or PhD degree.
-Applications of women and minorities are strongly encouraged.
+Applications from women and minorities are strongly encouraged.
 Positions are available for July 1.

 Dr. Edith Tzeng